bash-my-aws/bash-my-aws/docs/pipe-skimming.md

-Pipe-Skimming: Enhancing the UI of CLI tools
+Pipe-Skimming: Enhancing the UI of Unix CLI tools

-Pipe-skimming is a simple pattern that can enhance the user interface of command line tools.

-The pattern describes treatment of text received from other commands via unix pipes.
-The first token of each line is appended to the commands argument list (ARGV).
+When text is piped to a command that implements pipe-skimming, it appends the first item from each line (STDIN) to its argument array (ARGV).

-It allows for expressive line oriented output to be piped to commands that will skim only the resource identifiers from each line.
+This allows for expressive line oriented output to be piped to commands that will skim only the resource identifiers from each line.

-This pattern is simple to implement within commands and does not require any changes to the command shell.

-A more detailed explanation is included below but the end result includes being able to chain commands together like this, despite each command's output containing more info than just the resource identiers:
+This makes exploring and traversing related resources from the command line a pleasure:

     $ stacks | grep nginx | stack-asgs | asg-instances | instance-state
     i-0e219fbee42347721  shutting-down

-## Pipe-Skimming examples
+Pipe-skimming is simple to implement within commands and doesn't require any changes to the command shell.

+## How it Works

 The following examples show commands from [Bash-my-AWS](https://bash-my-aws.org/), the project from which this pattern was extracted.

+### Usage Examples

-We list EC2 Instances running in an Amazon AWS Account:
+Here we list EC2 Instances running in an Amazon AWS Account:

     $ instances
     i-09d962a1d688bb3ec  t3.nano   running  grafana-bma  2020-01-16T03:53:44.000Z